 * Verified by death certificate, physician's note confirming permanent or long-term disability, documentation of military service or proof of continuing education.

 MTTI is proud of our many successfully employed graduates.
-To learn how we prepare students for successful employment, please see the Computer Service Technician/Network Installer program page and also read our graduates’ Success Stories.
+To learn how we prepare students for successful employment, please see the Medical Assistant program page and also read our graduates’ Success Stories.

 On-time Completion Rate